17 September 2025 · Delegated - Principal Planner (J Singleton)

 Time limit

-The development hereby approved shall be begun before the 24th February 2023, allowing for an additional 4 years validity.
-(Variation from 19/00205/B)
+The development hereby approved shall be begun before the expiration of four years from the date of this decision notice.

 Bat survey

 No development shall commence until a bat survey has been submitted to and approved in writing by the Department.
-The bat survey shall identify impacts on bat species together with mitigation, where appropriate, including a timetable for its implementation.
-The development shall not be carried out unless in accordance with the approved details.
+The bat survey, shall identify impacts on bat species together with mitigation and enhancement measures, where appropriate, and shall include an ecological mitigation plan and timetable for its implementation.
+Thereafter, the approved mitigation and enhancement measures shall be fully completed prior to the first occupation of the dwelling hereby permitted.

 DEFA Ecosystem Policy Team initially objected due to lack of ecological and arboricultural information but later raised no objection subject to conditions for bat surveys, bird mitigation, tree protection, soft landscaping, and sensitive lighting.